12-7 HIPAA: Contingency Plans for Electronic Protected Health Information

 POLICY

-1.0 Healthcare IT will maintain a list of systems containing ePHI and work with OIT (or the appropriate external Covered Entity of Business Associate) to ensure that they are appropriately maintained and classified relative to items 2-5 below.
+- Healthcare Information Technology (HcIT) will maintain a list of systems containing ePHI and work with the Office of Information Technology (OIT) (or the appropriate external Covered Entity or Business Associate) to ensure that they are appropriately maintained and classified relative to items II-X below.

-2.1 All systems that contain EPHI must be backed up periodically based on how frequently the data on the system are updated, in most cases not less than once a day.
+- All systems that contain ePHI must be backed up periodically based on how frequently the data on the system is updated, in most cases not less than once a day.

-4.2 Each department is responsible for developing written manual procedures that will enable continuation of critical business processes until their system has been restored.
+- Each department is responsible for developing written manual procedures that will enable the continuation of critical business processes until their system has been restored.

-4.3 These procedures must assure the security of PHI until such time as the system has been restored and the data has been entered into the system.
-At that time, the manual documentation will be shredded or stored in a manner that limits access as appropriate.
+- These procedures must ensure the security of PHI until such time as the system has been restored and the data has been entered into the system.
+At that time, paper documentation will be shredded or stored in a manner that limits access as appropriate.

-4.4 The emergency mode operation plans must include alternate workstations and work space in the event the department location is destroyed.
+- The emergency mode operation plans must include alternate workstations and workspaces in the event the department location is destroyed.

 PROCEDURE